guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 You can then copy them and move them in another folder.
 Running *main.exe* will then run the application.

+ ## The Oculus App architecture

+ The Oculus App is an Unity project.
+As such, it is composed of two main type of components :

+ - The game assets
+ - The scripts attached to the game assets

+ ### The game assets

+ The game assets present in the scene are as follows:
+ - The elements making the room in which the patient is located : *Ground*, *BackWall*, *FrontWall*, *LeftWall* and *RightWall*
+ - The camera through which the scene is viewed.
+It is located at the center of the room and can't be moved
+ - The visual limits of the sphere movement: *LeftLimit* and *RightLimit*
+ - The *Sphere* that is going to move
+ - The UI elements, *Image* and *CountDownText*, grouped under a *Canvas* element.

+ Moreover, there are two *empty* components in the scene: the *CameraParent* and the *Controller*.

+ Those components are there to attach the scripts that are going to run.

+ ### The scripts

+ There are 8 scripts attached to the *Controller*.
+Those scripts are under the *Scripts* folder.
+ - *CameraScripts/AcquireMovement.cs* : this script allows to get the rotation of the headset at each frame following the pitch, yaw and roll axis.
+To do this, it accesses the rotation data of the *Camera* object.
+When its public attribute *start* is set to *True*, it gets the data in a list every frame.
+When the *Sphere* stops at an angle, its *pause* attribute is set to *True* and it waits until the ball starts moving again to get the data.
+When the acquisition is finished, its *stop* attribute is set to *True*, and it writes this data in the temporary file *tmp.orpl*

  ## Modeling and data analysis